xdmushui/partner-center-sdk/develop/add-a-verified-domain-for-a-customer.md

 ## Adding a verified domain

 If you are a Partner who is a domain registrar, you can use the `verifieddomain` API to POST a new [Domain](#domain) resource to the list of domains for an existing customer.
 To do this, identify the customer using their CustomerTenantId.
 Specify a value for the VerifiedDomainName property.
 Pass a [Domain](#domain) resource in the Request with the required Name, Capability, AuthenticationType, Status, and VerificationMethod properties included.
-To specify that the new [Domain](#domain) is a federated domain, set the AuthenticationType property in the [Domain](#domain) resource to "Federated", and include a [DomainFederationSettings](#domain-federation-settings) resource in the Request.
+To specify that the new [Domain](#domain) is a federated domain, set the AuthenticationType property in the [Domain](#domain) resource to `Federated`, and include a [DomainFederationSettings](#domain-federation-settings) resource in the Request.
 If the method is successful, the Response will include a [Domain](#domain) resource for the new verified domain.

 ### Custom verified domains